Sunday, January 27, 2013

 Chronic Fatigue Syndrome

-I always thought that people with Chronic Fatigue Syndrome (CFS) just needed to sleep more and they would feel fine... boy was I wrong!
+I always thought that people with Chronic Fatigue Syndrome (CFS) just needed to sleep more and they would feel fine...
+Wow, I Was So Wrong!

-As some of you that regularly read my posts may know, I was diagnosed with Myelitis in November 2011.
-I still have it, one of the symptoms is random fatigue and a couple of my fingers and part of my lower arm sometimes go a bit numb and sore.
-Six months after diagnosis an MRI showed that the inflammation in my spinal chord is slowly healing.
+As some of you that regularly read my posts may know, I was diagnosed with Transverse Myelitis in November 2011.
+I still have it.
+One of the symptoms is random fatigue and a couple of my fingers and part of my lower arm sometimes go a bit numb and sore.
+Six months after the diagnosis, an MRI showed that the inflammation in my spinal chord is slowly healing.
 My next MRI is in May 2013.

 So, I felt like my world was falling down around me.
 I couldn't train like I wanted to.
 I couldn't concentrate at work as I was generally tired.
 I looked generally disinterested in most things but I was just fatigued.
 I napped whenever I could.
 I trained only once a week as that is all I could manage.
 I put on weight (eek!).